 Once the Faceted Bead Chain is fully covering the Open Bezel Deep Channel, use your fingers to gently embed the chain into the clay.

 Use a wet-wipe to clean up and clay that might be left on the chain or on the side edges of the bezel.
-The Crystal Clay will harden like cement, so it is best to remove it now.
+The Epoxy Clay will harden like cement, so it is best to remove it now.

 Try different combinations of Rhinestone Chain and Faceted Bead Chain to create different looks!
 Enjoy!